English Participles: How to Be Interesting While Being Interested

 Perfect Participle Phrases

-If you have a look at the examples included in this section, you will realize that perfect participles only appear in the form of perfect participle phrases.
+Perfect participles only appear in the form of perfect participle phrases.

-As it happens with every other type of participle phrase, perfect participle phrases have to refer to the subject of the main clause (which is omitted in the participle phrase after joining the sentences) and can appear in different positions in the sentence.
+Also, they have to refer to the subject of the main clause (which is omitted in the participle phrase after joining the sentences) and can appear in different positions in the sentence.

 However, they usually don’t appear directly after a noun.